mqopen/mqguard/README.md

 ## Configuration

 mqguard is configured using configuration file with [INI](https://en.wikipedia.org/wiki/INI_file) format.
+By default, `/etc/mqguard.conf` is used.
+You can change this with `-c` or `--config` option to specify alternative path.

 ### Configuration file syntax